The Student Card is a multifunctional chip card that acts as the TUM student I.D.

 - You are enrolled for the relevant semester at TU München and have received an enrollment e-mail from us.

-Regular students may pick up their Student Card upon presentation of a valid ID (identity card, passport) at the SSZ Service Desk (Arcisstr.
-21, Room 0140) from September 23rd to October 25th 2019 for winter semester 2019/20.
+Regular students may pick up their Student Card upon presentation of a valid ID (identity card, passport) at the formerly SSZ Service Desk (Arcisstr.
+21, Room 0140) from 23 March 2020 to 24 April 2020 for summer semester 2020.

 If you will be sending someone to pick up your Student Card for you, he/she should bring a valid ID (identity card, passport) and a written authorization from you.
 Please use the form below.